Hibiscus coccineus

 orthography of the last of these terms, suggests that "the name

-is probably derived from ibis, a stork, because that bird is said to
+stork, because that bird is said to

 eat some of the species."
 But according to the ancient writers